pulsovi/hebrew-events-calendar/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-An events calendar that allows easy entry of reoccuring events with either Georgian or Jewish dates.
+An events calendar that allows easy entry of reoccuring events with either Gregorian or Jewish dates.

 == Description ==

-An events calendar that allows easy entry of reoccuring events with either Georgian or Jewish dates.
+An events calendar that allows easy entry of reoccuring events with either Gregorian or Jewish dates.
 Attaches events to posts, pages, or other custom post types.

 * Metaboxes for event data on edit post/page
 * Calendar short code: [calendar] or [calendar mon="XX" year="XXXX"]